 Archive for the ‘E-procurement Tools’ Category

-Today’s post is our SafeSourcing Archives.
+Today’s post is from Ron Southard, CEO at SafeSourcing Inc.

 On the Twelve Days of e-Procurement Christmas.

-Tuesday, December 13th, 2022
+Wednesday, December 13th, 2023

 It is actually twelve days until Christmas and today’s post is a holiday favorite by our CEO Ron Southard from our SafeSourcing Archives.